HarveyChang/bi-monthly-meeting-container/Labs/L04_Terraform_Minikube.md

 3. executes the actions proposed in a Terraform plan to create
     ```
-    terraform apply docker-vm-deployment
+    terraform apply vm-deployment
     ```

 ## Task 2 - connect to VM and start Minikube

-1. connect to the new VM `docker-vm`
+1. connect to the new VM `terraform-vm`
     ```
-    gcloud compute ssh docker-vm --zone=asia-east1-a
+    gcloud compute ssh terraform-vm --zone=asia-east1-a
     ```
 2. be able to run docker without `sudo`:
     ```